mngugi/Walk_Throughs/HackDNA_Fundamentals/PART2/HackDNA-PART2.md

 ## Validate Source IP Server-Side

-Use server-obtained connection IP instead of headers.
+Use the server-obtained connection IP instead of headers.

 ---